 - Do not use special characters in filenames, only use numbers, letters, hyphens (-) or underscores (_).

 - The University name is ANU or The Australian National University, not 'the ANU' or 'Australian National University'.

-- Possessive form should be The Australian National University's or University's, not ANU's.
+- Possessive form is The Australian National University's or the University's, never ANU's.

 - Spell out acronyms on first use.